lxtGH/lxtGH.github.io/_pages/includes/intro.md

 I am working as a **Research Scientist** in Tiktok (Bytedance), Singapore.

-Our team work on multi-modal large langauge models and diffusion models, including both products and related research.
+Our team works on the application and research on Tiktok Live.
+Topics cover multi-modal large langauge models, diffusion models and LLM reasoning.

 Previously, I worked as a **Research Fellow** at [MMLab@NTU](https://www.mmlab-ntu.com/), S-Lab advised by [Prof.Chen Change Loy](https://www.mmlab-ntu.com/person/ccloy/).